MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/analyze-data-in-adls-gen2.md

 > [!div class="checklist"]
 >
 > * An Azure subscription.
 Go to [Get Azure free trial](https://azure.microsoft.com/pricing/free-trial/).
 > * A storage account that has a hierarchical namespace.
 Follow the instructions at [Create a storage account](/azure/storage/common/storage-account-create) to create one.
-This article assumes that you've created a storage account named `myadlsg2`.
+This article assumes that you've created a storage account named `contosoadlscdm`.
 > * Ensure you are granted one of the following roles for the storage account: **Blob Data Reader**, **Blob Data Contributor**, or **Blob Data Owner**.
 > * A sample data file named `Drivers.txt` located in your storage account.
 You can download this sample from [Azure Data Lake Git Repository](https://github.com/Azure/usql/tree/master/Examples/Samples/Data/AmbulanceData/Drivers.txt), and then upload that file to your storage account.
 > * **Power BI Desktop**.
 You can download this application from the [Microsoft Download Center](https://www.microsoft.com/download/details.aspx?id=45331).